 The engineered construct is added to cells which contain the targeted gene of interest.
 By mechanisms that are poorly understood but are similar to what occurrs during meiosis and mitosis when homolgous chromosomes align along the metaphase plane, the engineered construct finds the targeted gene and recombination takes place within the homolgous (meaning identical in this case) sequences (figure 3).
 The recombination may take place anywhere within the flanking DNA sequences and the exact location is determined by the cells and not the investigators.

 Figure 3.
 Diagram of alignment of DNA just prior to homolgous recombination.
 Amazingly, the DNA construct finds its way into the nucleus and then aligns itself with the targeted locus.
 The mechanism that performs this alignment is poorly understood but it does work better in some species than others.
 One of the best species for performing homologous recombination is yeast.
-Mouse is good mammalian system but homologous recombination does not work as efficeintly in human cells.
+Mouse is a good mammalian system because homologous recombination does not work as eifficiently in human cells.

 Once the cells have performed their part of the procedure, the end result is a new piece of DNA inserted into the chromosome.
 The rest of the genome is unaltered but the single targeted locus has been replaced with the engineered construct and some of its flanking DNA (figure 4).
 The original engineered construct has taken up the targeted gene of interest but since it cannot replicate in a nucleus, it is lost quickly in dividing cells while the modified chromosome replicates faithfully, including its new insert.

 Cells that have undergone homologous recombination can be selected by addition of antibiotic to the growth medium (positive selection).
 Notice that the negative selection marker is not incorporated into the chromosome by homologous recombination.